 Add, delete, and reorder properties using the property toolstrip:

-You can create a stereotype that applies all model element types by setting the Applies to field to <nothing>.
-With these stereotypes, you can add properties to elements regardless of whether they are components, ports, connectors, or architectures.
+You can create a stereotype that applies to all model element types by setting the Applies to field to <all>.
+With these stereotypes, you can add properties to elements regardless of whether they are components, ports, connectors, or interfaces.

 Each profile can have a set of default stereotypes.
 Use default stereotypes when each new element of a certain type must assume the same stereotype.
 System Composer applies a default stereotype to the root architecture when you import the profile.
 You can set this default in the Profile Editor using the Stereotype applied to root on import field.